 - Chain 1 to close the stitch.

-Special Stitch: The Half Double Crochet V-Stitch (abbreviated "hdc v st".)
+Another special stitch used in this pattern is the Half Double Crochet V-Stitch (abbreviated "hdc v st").
 There are different ways to crochet a v-stitch.
 In this edging pattern, you’ll be using the following v-stitch instructions:

 - hdc in next st to be worked.